FutureWeaver: Planning Test-Time Compute for Multi-Agent Systems with Modularized Collaboration: Introduction

 \section{Introduction}

-Increasing inference-time computation~\citep{snell2024scaling,s1-2025,balachandran2025inference,zhang2025survey} has emerged as a powerful strategy for improving the performance of large language model (LLM) without additional training.
-Recent models, such as OpenAI’s o1 and o3 and Anthropic’s Claude Sonnet 3.7, have demonstrated strong reasoning capabilities through techniques such as self-correction~\citep{self-refine2023,chen2025sets}, iterative verification~\citep{lee2025evolving}, and best-of-N sampling~\citep{brown2024large}.
+Increasing inference-time computation~\citep{snell2024scaling,s1-2025,balachandran2025inference,zhang2025survey} has emerged as a powerful strategy for improving the performance of large language models (LLMs) without additional training.
+Recent reasoning-oriented models, such as OpenAI’s o-series and Anthropic’s Claude models, have demonstrated strong performance gains on reasoning through techniques such as self-correction~\citep{self-refine2023,chen2025sets}, iterative verification~\citep{lee2025evolving}, and best-of-N sampling~\citep{brown2024large}.
 However, extending test-time scaling to multi-agent systems~\citep{openai2025deepresearch,google2025gemini,anthropic2024claudecode,openai2024codex} introduces unique challenges.

-First, current test-time scaling techniques do not extend effectively to multi-agent systems.
-In single-agent settings, extra compute can be spent directly on repeated sampling, verification, or reflection.
-In contrast, multi-agent systems face the challenge of deciding how additional compute should be \emph{allocated} across agents and interactions.
-Existing approaches, such as the widely adopted orchestrator–worker paradigm \citep{hadfield2025multiagent,tran2025multi}, decompose tasks and invokes agents sequentially, but this setup neither facilitates genuine collaboration nor encourages the system to invest extra compute in coordination.
-As a result, synergies between complementary agents remain underexploited, and execution is biased toward fixed patterns, limiting adaptability to varying task demands.
+First, standard test-time scaling techniques for LLMs do not extend cleanly to multi-agent systems.
+In single-agent settings, additional compute is applied within a single model invocation, e.g., longer reasoning traces, repeated sampling, or self-verification.
+In multi-agent settings, however, scaling is fundamentally a trajectory-level \emph{collaboration} problem: compute must be \emph{allocated} across heterogeneous interactions, deciding which agents to invoke, when to verify, and how to integrate intermediate artifacts.
+The widely adopted orchestrator-worker paradigm \citep{hadfield2025multiagent,tran2025multi} largely executes agents sequentially and aggregates outputs, offering limited mechanisms for scaling coordination itself.
+Consequently, systems often fall back to rigid calling routines and leave complementarities between agents underexploited.

-Second, there is no principled mechanism for maximizing performance under a fixed compute budget.
-Existing strategies, such as budget enforcement~\citep{s1-2025}, typically rely on static rules or heuristics.
-Such approaches cannot adjust compute allocation across inference steps to account for varying complexities, nor can they anticipate future compute demands.
-Anticipation is essential for scaling, because deciding whether to scale compute for the current step depends on estimating how much is likely to be needed later.
-Without this foresight, systems risk overspending early or under-investing when tasks become more challenging.
-This limitation is particularly acute in multi-agent systems, where compute must be strategically distributed across agents with heterogeneous capabilities and costs.